The Stains Group research efforts focus on closing the gap between research and practice in

 - Lund, T.J., Pilarz, M., Velasco, J.B., Chakraverty, D., Rosploch, K., Undersander, M., and Stains, M. (2015) The Best of Both Worlds: Building on the COPUS and RTOP Observation Protocols to Easily and Reliably Measure Various Levels of Reformed Instructional Practices, CBE Life Sciences Education, 14(2), ar18

-Check out all publications from the Stains Group on our Publication page!
+Check out all publications from the Stains Group on our Publications page!

 The Stains Group is composed of undergraduate research assistants, graduate students, and postdoctoral research associates.